intel/intel-ipsec-mb/README.md

 Notes:
 (1) - MD5 over one block implemented in C
 (2) - Implementation using SHANI extentions is x2
-(3) - AVX512 plus VAES and VPCLMULQDQ extensions
+(3) - AVX512 plus VAES, VPCLMULQDQ and GFNI extensions
 (4) - used only with AES128-DOCSIS cipher
 (5) - x8 on selected CPU's supporting GFNI